br1Pod/counselling_crm/counselling_crm_app.md

 The user needs to:

-* View upcoming sessions in a calendar view, book new sessions, and view details of previous sessions.
+* View upcoming sessions in a calendar view
 * View, Create and Edit client records, including adding Case Notes to the client's record
 * View, Create and Edit other contact information (eg Venues, Organisations etc)
-* See an overview of the business accounts - outstanding invoices, upcoming payments, monthly and yearly running totals.
-* Be able to upload files and documents, and share those documents with clients or contacts via email
+* Be able to upload files and documents, then be able to download them to share with clients or contacts via email
 * As much as possible, the app needs to be accessible for a user with dyslexia - Fonts and colours need to be appropriate, actions should be shortened to the minimum amount of clicks, and there should be little or no requirement for remembering lots of passwords

 ## Extensions